aldent95/NotEvil-Watchdogs/README.md

 [Main Django page](https://www.djangoproject.com/)

-We used the Django Framework and the Django Rest Framework.
+We used the Django Framework and the Django Rest Framework for this project as it is a safe and secure framework which is recognised and used in commericial projects.

-Safe secure ...etc

-Django user system... std Django etc